 The Bolivia salt flats can be accessed between April and October.
 In the rainy season, between November and March, it is not possible to access the Salar and visit the islands.
 The Salar then turns into a lake, where you can enjoy surreal and almost psychedelic views.
 In April, it is still possible that you will sink a bit through the salt in some places, because the water has not dried completely.
 Not a problem, but good to know.

-How to book a Uyuni Salt flats tour (1 day)?
+How to book a Uyuni Salt flats tour

-What to bring for a Uyuni Salt flats day tour?
+Packinglist Uyuni Salt flats day tour

 - Sunglasses.
 The light is bright and the reflection on the salt flats is almost dazzling.

-- Suncream. because of the height, the sun is very bright
+- Suncream. because of the height, the sun is very bright.

 - A hat against the sun